 - Notice and Cure by Phone.
 The most efficient and effective way to notify voters about signatures issues is by phone—not mail.
 In a quick call, a voter can verify their identity and have their vote counted.
 Mail can be delayed, especially near Election Day, making it difficult to fix issues before the election concludes.
 In the North Dakota’s June 2020 primary, as shown below, 83% of voters notified by phone were able to verify their ballot in time to be counted as compared to only 34% of voters notified by mail alone.
 States must make every effort to contact voters by mail and phone where possible, and permit voters to verify their ballot with any oral or written response.

 - Sufficient Time to Cure.
 Voters must have time to fix ballot problems before election results are finalized.
-States should create sufficient time in two ways: (i) allowing election officials to begin processing and verifying absentee ballots as they are received or at least five days before Election Day, and (ii) permitting voters to fix ballot issues for a maximum possible time after Election Day.
+States should create sufficient time in two ways: (i) allowing election officials to begin processing and verifying mail-in ballots as they are received or at least five days before Election Day, and (ii) permitting voters to fix ballot issues for a maximum possible time after Election Day.

 So far, nine states—including Maine, North Dakota, New Jersey, New York, and Pennsylvania—have created notice and cure policies in 2020 after lawsuits or advocacy by CLC and allied organizations.
 Four states—Tennessee, Mississippi, Arkansas, and South Dakota—still do not have any notice and cure policy; all but South Dakota are now in pending litigation.